prbinu/tls-scan/README.md

 * TLS compression checks
 * Session reuse tests
 * Certificate revocation checks with stapled OCSP response
-* Support TLS, STARTTLS SMTP and MYSQL protocols
-* Blazing fast - Can operate at scale with the ability to concurrently scan large number of servers
+* Blazing fast - Can operate at scale with the ability to concurrently scan large number of servers (say scan IoT devices at scale)
 * Script friendly output - Can be combined with other tools to analyze the scan results

-This tool is primarly for collecting data.
+This tool is primarily for collecting data.
 The scan output can be easily combined with related tools to identify TLS misconfigurations.

 ## Installation